 Nearly 150 years ago, Emile Zola gave Les Halles its nickname of "thebelly of Paris", due to the abundance and richness of the foodstuffs you could buy there.
 No wonder, then, that this central district of the capital, where Victor Baltard 's Halles have since been replaced by the modernized canopy we know today, is brimming with fine restaurants andhistoric institutions.

-Inside, the place looks as if it hasn't changed since the restaurant opened, with its old-fashioned woodwork, red velvet banquettes, chiselled glass delineating the space, vast counter and period crockery.
+Inside, the place looks as if it hasn't changed since the restaurant opened, with its old-fashioned wood panelling, red velvet banquettes, chiselled glass delineating the space, vast counter and period crockery.
 In an elegant, hushed atmosphere, the waiters bustle about in a carefully choreographed ballet, always offering good advice on the dishes or the fine wines that accompany them by the glass, pitcher or bottle.

-We then opt for one of Benoit Paris's cult dishes, the organic tiger calf's head in ravigote (34€), a true marvel; before moving on to a dish full of reliefs and devilishly sapid, the gourmet sauté of sweetbreads, rooster crests and kidneys, foie gras, truffle jus (48€), which we sauce to the last drop and can't recommend highly enough if you're an offal lover.
+We then opt for one of Benoit Paris's cult dishes, the organic tiger calf's head in ravigote (34€), a real marvel; before moving on to a dish full of reliefs and devilishly sapid, the gourmet sauté of sweetbreads, rooster crests and kidneys, foie gras, truffle jus (48€), which we sauce down to the last drop and can't recommend highly enough if you're an offal lover.

 Location